oesteban/hcph-sops/docs/data-collection/participant-prep.md

     - [ ] move the mirror up or down (being careful as mentioned before).
 Just a few mm can ruin the calibration and the eye-position; and if it still doesn't show the cross,
     - [ ] iterate over the previous steps.
 - [ ] When the calibration is successful, launch the validation by clicking on validation on the ET interface or clicking V on the keyboard of the laptop.
 Follow the same instructions as in the calibration to validate the positions.
 - [ ] If the validation is not ok, iterate over previous steps restarting calibration.
-Otherwise, you can move forward.
+Otherwise, you can leave the calibration mode on and move forward.